 First to face the Gustav Line around Cassino had been American units from the Fifth Army.
 The Italian winter of 1943/44 was atrocious and the men made limited headway in return for heavy casualties.
 However, the Americans had managed to capture a number of vital points, including a foothold on ‘Snakeshead Ridge’.
 This was an important feature as it offered the Allies a secondary route towards Monte Cassino without having to make a head-on assault from the monastery’s base.
 However, the Snakeshead still heavily favoured the defender and offered almost no place for an attacker to freely manoeuvre.
 Roughly in the middle of this boomerang-shaped feature was Point 593, a rocky outcrop that afforded the Germans excellent cover and clear fields of observation.
 It would have to be captured in order for any advance on the Snakeshead to proceed.

 By early 1944, the American units had been relieved.
 Various units from other nationalities continued to battle over the ground in the following months, although only limited gains were made.
-During this period the Allies made the controversial decision to launch a major air strike on the monastery.
-Thinking they would flush the Germans out, the Allies instead bombed Italian monks and civilian refugees.
+It was during this period that the Allies made the controversial decision to launch a major air strike on the monastery; thinking they would flush the Germans out, they bombed Italian monks and civilian refugees instead.
 It was a terrible mistake but one that was a major fillip to the Germans: elite Fallschrimjäger (paratroopers) of the 1 Fallschrim, which was part of the defending German 10th Army, occupied the ruins and promptly turned it into the defensive bastion the Allies had originally feared.
 The monastery’s destruction was also used for maximum propaganda purposes by Goebbels.